First weeks of Fall in the Sierra foothills

 These two cudweeds, behave and bloom like yarrow and since they grow so well when groomed up and given a bit of water, I’ve grown to like them very much.

 Cudweeds are members of the Asteraceae (sunflower) family.
-The grey-green Fragrant Everlasting, Pseudognaphalium beneolens, is a perennial herb that is native and endemic (limited) to California.
+The grey-green Wright’s cudweed on the left, Pseudognaphalium canescens, is a perennial herb that is native to California.
 The bright nearly yellow-green California cudweed, or California everlasting, Pseudognaphalium californicum, is an annual or perennial herb that is native to California and is also found elsewhere in North America and beyond.

 There are some areas I’ll rake and weed, getting ready to add more seeds to the established meadow plants on my south facing slope.
 Last year, weeds weren’t much of an issue as everything was dead, but I’m headed out now to weed out the ‘baddies’ by hand.